 Roles for which specific qualifications are required

-Health trainers have completed training and are competent within the 4 National Occupational Standards:
+Health trainers have completed training and are competent within the following four National Occupational Standards:

 - HT1 Make relationships with communities

 - HT2 Communicate with individuals about promoting their health

 - HT3 Enable individuals to change their behaviour to improve their own health and wellbeing